Number of Vacancies:

 - Candidates should have a strong commitment to undergraduate and graduate teaching.

 - Commitment to working in a collaborative environment with other team members.

 - Exceptional interpersonal communication and management skills necessary to promote programs and to sustain strong student enrollment.

 Information to Applicant

-This position is not in the collective bargaining unit.
+This position is not part of the collective bargaining unit.

-Depending on the length of service, selectee may be eligible for health and life insurance, annual (vacation) and sick leave and will be covered under the University of the District of Columbia's retirement plan (TIAA).
+Selectee will be eligible for health and life insurance, annual (vacation) and sick leave and will be covered under the University of the District of Columbia' s retirement plan (TIAA).

 Equal Opportunity Employer:

 The District of Columbia Government is an Equal Opportunity Employer.
 All qualified candidates will receive consideration without regard to race, color, religion, national origin, sex, age, marital status, personal appearance, sexual orientation, family responsibilities, matriculation, physical handicap, or political affiliation.

 In accordance with the D.C.
 Human Rights Act of 1977, as amended, D.C.
 Official Code, Section 2-1401.01 et. seq., (Act) the University of the District of Columbia does not discriminate on the basis of actual or perceived actual race, color, religion, national origin, sex, age, disability, sexual orientation, gender identity or expression, family responsibilities, matriculation, political affiliation, marital status, personal appearance, genetic information, familial status, source of income, status as a victim of an intrafamily offense, place of residence or business, or status as a covered veteran, as provided for and to the extent required by District and Federal statutes and regulations.
 Sexual harassment is a form of sex discrimination which is also prohibited by the Act.
 In addition, harassment based on any of the above protected categories is prohibited by the Act.
 Discrimination in violation of the Act will not be tolerated.
 Violators will be subject to disciplinary action.